fadyat/book-notes/go-concurrency/concurrency-at-scale/concurrency-at-scale.md

 		time.Sleep(2 * time.Second)

 		for _, n := range nums {
-			// We don’t want to include this in the same select
+			// We don't want to include this in the same select
 			// block as the send on results because if the receiver
-			// isn’t ready for the result, they'll receive a pulse instead,
+			// isn't ready for the result, they'll receive a pulse instead,
 			// and the current value of the result will be lost.
 			//
-			// We also don’t include a case statement for the done channel
+			// We also don't include a case statement for the done channel
 			// since we have a default case that will just fall through. select {
 			case heartbeatStream <- struct{}{}: